 Generally, educational support funding is only provided for further studies if the unique circumstances in a single case – in particular the educational goal – require this.
 For this purpose, please visit us during consultation hours for detailed advice.

-BAföG refusal certificates are issued in our Office for Educational Support, located at 40/41 Behrenstraße, 10017 Berlin.
+BAföG refusal certificates are issued in our Office for Educational Support.

 You can only get a refusal certificate if you are not fundamentally entitled to claim financial support for your education.
 This may be the case if you have exceeded the age limit, if you are studying part time, if you are not entitled to claim due to your status as a non-German citizen, or if you have started a course for which no financial support is provided.
 Another potential reason is if you have completed your fourth semester and fallen behind in your academic work, and the law does not recognise your reasons for thus extending your studies beyond the regular time set for the completion of your course.
 There are circumstances in which we will not issue a refusal certificate.
 This may be the case if, for instance, you have no entitlement because of the high value of the assets you own, or because your income (or that of your parents) is too high.

 To see if we can issue a refusal certificate, we need this application (German only) and the following documents:

 Enrolment certificate which states how many semesters you have been studying your current course for, and how many semesters you have been at university in total